 Yes – as discussed, by consuming 20% less water with each flush, you’ll save on your water bills every year.
 Further, depending on your location, you could be eligible for additional rebates through the EPA’s WaterSense program.

 As you can see, 1.28 GPF units have numerous advantages.
 If you are looking for a quiet, eco-friendly toilet that uses a minimal amount of water but performs well, buying a 1.28 GPF model is an excellent choice.
-However, if you’re unable to find a 1.28 GPF model from a top brand, it may be worth considering a 1.6 GPF model if flush efficiency is your top concern.
+However, if you’re unable to find a 1.28 GPF model from a top brand, it may be worth considering a 1.6 GPF model if flush efficiency is not your top concern.